Jewel Carmen: Death of Thelma Todd

 Carmen later became known for her connection to the scandal surrounding the December 16, 1935 death of actress Thelma Todd.
 Todd was found deceased from carbon monoxide poisoning in her car, which was parked and running inside the garage of Castillo del Mar, a residence owned by Carmen and West in Pacific Palisades.
-Castillo del Mar was located only one block away from the Thelma Todd Cafe, a restaurant for which Todd served as the face, and which was financially backed by West and owned by Carmen.
+Castillo del Mar was located one block away from the Thelma Todd Cafe, a restaurant for which Todd served as the face, and which was backed financially by West and owned by Carmen.
 At the time of Todd's death, Carmen's parents were residing at Castillo del Mar.

-There were a number of factors which made the death suspicious, including that Todd was allegedly spotted or spoken to several times the day after she died; Carmen herself testified before the grand jury that she had seen Todd riding in a phaeton on Hollywood Boulevard around 11:00 p.m. on December 15, hours after police estimated Todd had already died.
-Claims from staff that Todd had been beaten by an unnamed man at the cafe in the days before her death were also investigated by law enforcement.
+There were a number of factors which made the death suspicious, including that Todd allegedly was spotted or spoken to several times the day after she died; Carmen testified before the grand jury that she had seen Todd riding in a phaeton on Hollywood Boulevard around 11:00 p.m. on December 15, hours after police estimated Todd had died.
+Claims from staff that Todd had been beaten by an unnamed man at the cafe in the days before her death also were investigated by law enforcement.

 West was subject to allegations that he had deliberately shut the garage door while an intoxicated Todd was sleeping in her car.
-However, Todd's death was ultimately ruled accidental, inadvertently caused by her own actions.
+However, Todd's death was ruled accidental, inadvertently caused by her own actions.
 Biographer Hans J. Wollstein notes that the rumors surrounding Todd's death involving Carmen and West mostly had "no foundation whatsoever."
 Following Todd's death, the marriage between Carmen and West ended, and she retired from the public eye.

 Death

-Carmen died of lymphoma at Helix View Nursing Home in El Cajon, California on March 4, 1984, aged 86.
+Carmen died of lymphoma at Helix View Nursing Home in El Cajon, California on March 4, 1984, age 86.